pygments/pygments/Contributing.md

       picked up as individual tests, asserting that the input produces the expected tokens.

-      To add a new test, create such a YAML file under a subdirectory based on your lexer's main alias.
-Populate only the input section:
+      To add a new test, create a file with just your code snippet under a subdirectory based on your lexer's main alias.

-      ```yaml
-      input: |
-        Your code sample
-      ```

 Then run ``pytest --update-goldens tests/lexers`` to auto-populate the currently expected tokens.
-Check that they look good and add the file.
+Check that they look good and check in the file.

       Also run the same command whenever you need to update the test if the actual produced tokens change (assuming the change is expected).